Niche

 What Top Redhead Creators Do Differently

-Looking across SirenCY's roster of top-percentile redhead creators, six operational patterns separate the $10k+/month earners from the rest.
-None of these are about being more attractive or having a bigger pre-existing audience.
-They're all habits that compound.
+Looking across SirenCY's roster of top-performing redhead creators, six operational patterns separate the $10k+/month earners from the rest.
+None of these are about pre-existing audience size or physical attributes.
+They are execution habits that compound on the structural advantages the niche already provides.

 DM and PPV systems set up by week 2